-Medical marijuana use is becoming more common with more and more people getting MMJ certification in PA (or wherever they are located).
-Medical professionals are learning more about the different ways cannabis users respond to anesthesia, heal post-surgery or react to certain medications.
+As medical and recreational marijuana use become more common, medical professionals are learning more about the different ways cannabis users respond to anesthesia, heal post-surgery or react to certain medications.
 Because of this, it’s important to tell your dentist or doctor if you use marijuana.

 What Are The Marijuana Laws In Arizona?

-- 11 states and Washington D.C. have legalized marijuana for recreational use for adults 21 and over
+- 11 states and Washington D.C. have legalized marijuana for recreational use for adults 21 and older

-- 33 states allow consumption for medical purposes, including Arizona
+- 34 states allow consumption for medical purposes

 - Marijuana remains illegal at the federal level

 In November 2010, Proposition 203 passed with 50.13% of the vote, making it legal to use medical marijuana in Arizona.
-Although a 2016 ballot initiative to legalize recreational marijuana use failed, it could go back to voters in the future.
+Then, in November 2020, Proposition 207 passed to legalize recreational marijuana in the state.
+Under Proposition 207, adults 21 and older can possess, use and cultivate a limited amount of marijuana.

 With an increase in the availability of legal marijuana comes a potential increase in use.
 This can have a big impact when visiting the dentist or having surgery.